chadwcarlson/metabase/README.md

 <details>
 <summary><strong>Projects</strong>

-<p><em>Platform.sh is a second-generation Platform-as-a-Service built especially for continuous deployment.
+<br /><p><em>Platform.sh is a second-generation Platform-as-a-Service built especially for continuous deployment.
 It allows you to host web applications on the cloud while making your development and testing workflows more productive.</em></p>

 </summary><br />